saeidtaheri/charger-fee-calculator/README.md

 - For final result, I created dynamic exporter, for now we have CSV exporter, but because of the dynamic logic and factory pattern we can have different export types(e.g. json, xml) in future if needed.

+- I used repository interface and injected it to the calculator service, by doing so, I tried to leverage loosely couple dependency between service and repository, which we can easily change the repository without modifying the service.

 - Due to time of the task, I didn't use any statically type checkers like PHPStan, Cs fixer, etc., but for real project we need to use these tools.